RX2Solutions/RX2Solutions.github.io/_landing_pages/interviewguide.md

 footer_offer_title: Grab the PDF + Thank You Note Guide!
 simulate_api: false
 testimonials:
-  - quote: " Highly recommend RX2 Solutions!
+  - quote: "Highly recommend RX2 Solutions!
 Professional and great to work with, they offered valuable insights regarding job-hunting strategy and placed me into a position I love.
 Good to have in your corner!"
     name: Jim G., Project Manager
   - quote: "RX2 Solutions is very helpful, advising on being in transition and job hunting strategies for my daughter.
 I recommend them to anyone seeking recruitment services."
     name: Paul M., Sports App Founder